citrix/terraform-provider-citrix/docs/resources/gcp_hypervisor_resource_pool.md

 - `name` (String) Name of the resource pool.
 Name should be unique across all hypervisors.
 - `project_name` (String) GCP Project name.
 - `region` (String) Cloud Region where the virtual network sits in.
-- `subnets` (List of String) List of subnets to allocate VDAs within the virtual network.
+- `subnets` (List of String) Subnets to allocate VDAs within the virtual network.
 - `vpc` (String) Name of the cloud virtual network.

 ### Optional